STARZ · Senior UX Designer · 2013–2014

 Immersive, content-driven design for a cinematic experience on every screen.

 The tablet experience applied the artwork-first principle to touch navigation.
 Larger, high-quality images dominated the interface.
 Background imagery was integrated to create immersion — drawing users into the world of each show or movie before they pressed play.
-The playlist management system let users curate their own viewing queue, with add/remove interactions designed to feel as natural as the content itself.
+The playlist management system let users curate their own viewing queue, with add/remove interactions that felt as natural as the content itself.

 STARZ Play iPad — playlist